agda/agda/doc/user-manual/tools/command-line-options.rst

      .. versionadded:: 2.6.1

-     Use "compact regions" to perhaps make garbage collection faster, at the cost of some extra processing to create the compact regions.
+     Use "compact regions".
+This tends to result in reduced memory consumption, and sometimes makes Agda faster.

      This is an experimental feature.
 Perhaps the feature will be removed in a future version of Agda, and perhaps it will be